City-Bureau/field-guide/site/content/on-assignment/photo-video.md

 ## CHECKLIST

-- [ ] Charge your device
+* Charge your device
-- [ ] Check storage space
+* Check storage space
-- [ ] Familiarize yourself with the controls on your device
+* Familiarize yourself with the controls on your device
-- [ ] Be aware of light and dark spaces
+* Be aware of light and dark spaces
-- [ ] Shoot horizontally
+* Shoot horizontally
-- [ ] Vary your perspective
+* Vary your perspective
-- [ ] Remember the rule of thirds:
+* Remember the rule of thirds:

 ![Rule of thirds diagram](/img/thirds.png)

 ## ON ASSIGNMENT NOW?

+In Chicago:

 Call or text 708-820-2154 any time with any questions or concerns.
 For any non-immediate needs email us directly at documenters@citybureau.org.